 Living green in 2018 is easier than ever before.
 The old notion of city living as an overcrowded concrete jungle is giving way to the modern urban green initiative, including communal green spaces and local activism.
 The concept of more people means more stuff means more waste means more pollution has been replaced by a common drive among Millennial city dwellers to buy less, waste less, and drive less.
-Whatever the size of the city you live in, there are countless ways to be more mindful of how you live in your urban space.
+Whatever the size of the city you live in, there are countless ways to be more mindful of how you live in your urban space you just have to find a farmers market near you.
 Consider these tips to get you started down the path of greener urban living.

 - Find Green-Lifestyle Organizations